aluntzer/gtknodes/README.md

 disconnected and the drag event will be redirected to the source, just as if the user had initiated the drag event on the source.
 This method is also how the user would drop an existing connection between
-nodes: by starting the drag on the sink and the simply aborting the drag.
+nodes: by starting the drag on the sink and then simply aborting the drag.

 In order to ensure (data format) compatbility between nodes, a numerical key can be configured.
-If a key changes or a connection to a socket with an incompatible key is attempted, the connection will be either dropped or rejected.
+If the key changes, or a connection to a socket with an incompatible key is attempted, the connection will be either dropped or rejected.
 A key value of 0 for sinks is special, in that they will accept any input.

-In order to visualize compatible socket, an RGBA value can be set.
+In order to visualize compatible sockets, an RGBA value can be set.

 ## Nodes